 IMS-MRL Student Committee

-Sophie Buller currently leads the MRL Student Committee.
+Sophie Buller currently leads the IMS-MRL Student Committee.
 Please get in touch with her if you would like to get involved, suggest events, etc.

 IMS-MRL PhD Student Symposium

 MRes in Medical Science

 An outline of the MRes year is included.
 Follow this link to see an outline of the MRes year.